ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-14-multi-stage-builds/README.md

-# Hands-on Docker-14 : Multi-stage builds
+# Hands-on Docker-14: Multi-stage builds

-Purpose of the this hands-on training is to teach students how to create multi-stage Dockerfile.
+The purpose of this hands-on training is to teach students how to create a multi-stage Dockerfile.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- create multi-stage Dockerfile.
+- Create a multi-stage Dockerfile.

 ## Outline